Nareshnkn/NeuronestAI-tasks/README.md

 NeuronestAI Pvt.
-Ltd. - Lead Management System
+Ltd. - Lead Management System (MERN STACK Project) Project Overview
-Project Overview

 The primary focus of this project is to streamline lead management by providing an intuitive and seamless user experience.